geekygreek7/PokeAlarm/README.md

 -PokeAlarm/Manager.py

 ## How to Install:
-1. brew install python@2 (if you don't have it already)
+1. brew install python@2 (v2.7 - if you don't have it already)
 2. pip2.7 install -r requirements.txt --upgrade
-3, Edit your config file and rename it 'config.ini'.
+3. Edit your config file and rename it 'config.ini'.
 (This includes creating your specific alarms/filters and adding them to your config, editing the geofence.txt file if you decide to use a geofence, etc).

 That's it!